 Click to contact our personal injury lawyers today

-If you have been involved in a collision in South Carolina and are wanting to find out how much your accident entitles you to collect, there is no better Greenville, SC accident lawyer to call than attorney Paul Hammack at Hammack Law Firm.
+If you have been involved in a collision in South Carolina and are wanting to find out how much your accident entitles you to collect, there is no better truck accident lawyer Greenville to call than attorney Paul Hammack at Hammack Law Firm.

 Our Client Bill of Rights offers a 30-day unconditional satisfaction guarantee —no costs and no fees.
 We serve our Greenville clients in all areas of personal injury, including auto and motorcycle accidents, truck accidents, and boating accidents.